eoss-om-communitycalls/2024-07-29-managing-an-oss-project/CONTRIBUTING.md

 This is a community open source project to gather and share wisdom from the CZI EOSS Community.
 Organizational Mycology works to faciltiate theses resources on behalf of the EOSS Community.

+We are looking for contributions that add topics and enhance our resources for the benefit of other Open Source Leaders.

 ## Contributor Agreement

 By contributing, you agree that we may redistribute your work under [our license](LICENSE.md)